alex-song/beta/portable-cinema/readme.txt

 11. [Done] Build# in banner
 12. [Done] Edit dialog, after OCR
 13. [Done] Double click to switch between original image and scaled image.
 New button to start OCR.
+14. Use Swing JTable instead of HTML table, in order to reduce memory usage and improve performance.

 B:
 1. [Cancel] Add images array